openapi-contrib/openapi-schema-to-json-schema/README.md

 #### `supportPatternProperties` (boolean)

-If set to `true` and `x-patternProperties` property is present, change `x-patternProperties` to `patternProperty` and call `patternPropertiesHandler`.
+If set to `true` and `x-patternProperties` property is present, change `x-patternProperties` to `patternProperties` and call `patternPropertiesHandler`.
 If `patternPropertiesHandler` is not defined, call the default handler.
 See `patternPropertiesHandler` for more information.

 #### `patternPropertiesHandler` (function)